tempelaar-team/qc_lab/docs/user_guide/algorithms/fssh_algorithm.rst

 Initial State
 -------------

-The FSSH algorithm requires an initial diabatic wavefunction called `wf_db` which is a complex numpy array with dimension `sim.model.constants.num_quantum_states`.
+The FSSH algorithm requires an initial diabatic wavefunction called `wf_db` which is a complex NumPy array with dimension `sim.model.constants.num_quantum_states`.
 For example: